 Using your Blue Badge

-How to use your Blue Badge and what to do if you have problems.
+It is important to know how and where to use your badge, and what to do if you have any problems.

 How to use your badge